RomainLefeuvre/swh-dataset-downloader/README.md

 Each entry is fetched from **GitHub** (shallow clone) when possible, falling back to the **[Software Heritage Vault](https://archive.softwareheritage.org/api/1/vault/)** (git-bare bundle).
 Already-downloaded entries are skipped on re-run.

+> **Disclaimer:** this is an independent, community-maintained tool.
+It is **not** developed or maintained by Software Heritage, and is not officially supported by them.

+---

+## Does this tool suit my need?

+**Use case:** you have a list of `(repository origin, revision SWHID)` pairs archived on Software Heritage, and you want to download the corresponding source code as fast as possible — trying the origin (e.g. GitHub) first, and only falling back to the slower Software Heritage infrastructure (Vault) as a last resort when the revision no longer exists at the origin.

+If that matches what you're after, this tool is for you.
+If you instead need guaranteed retrieval straight from the Software Heritage archive (regardless of speed, or when the origin is expected to be gone), consider using the [Software Heritage API](https://archive.softwareheritage.org/api/) or [Vault](https://archive.softwareheritage.org/api/1/vault/) directly.

+---

+## Why?

+Software Heritage stores repositories in a **deduplicated** manner: files, directories and revisions are content-addressed and shared across the entire archive rather than kept as one tree per repository.
+To reconstruct the source tree of a single commit, the archive has to walk the revision's directory graph and re-assemble it from individual blobs — blobs that aren't necessarily stored with any locality to one another.
+That reconstruction is what makes direct downloads from Software Heritage (Vault bundles included) comparatively slow.

+Other tooling such as [swh-fuse](https://docs.softwareheritage.org/devel/swh-fuse/index.html) or [swh-mosaic](https://docs.softwareheritage.org/devel/swh-mosaic/index.html) address this by querying a `swh-graph` instance, but standing one up yourself is prohibitively costly for most use cases.

+Since the large majority of archived revisions are still reachable at their origin (GitHub, GitLab, etc.), fetching from there first is almost always faster — falling back to the Software Heritage Vault only when the origin copy is gone.

+**Note:** when constructing a `.mosaic` file for the revisions you need is feasible in your setup, using [swh-mosaic](https://docs.softwareheritage.org/devel/swh-mosaic/index.html) directly is currently the most relevant way to reconstruct source trees from Software Heritage — it targets small source-code objects specifically and avoids Vault's cook/fetch round-trip, without requiring a full `swh-graph` deployment.

 ---

 ## Quick start